chinmoy12c/autopsy/DOCUMENTATION.md

 ## ASA decoder

-By clicking the `decode` button for a core dump for the first time, Autopsy will submit the contents of `decoder.txt` to the ASA traceback decoder and display the output.
+If the `decode` button for a core dump is clicked for the first time, Autopsy will submit the contents of `decoder.txt` to the ASA traceback decoder and display the output.
 Autopsy saves the output in `decoder_output.html` and reads from this file instead during subsequent runs.

 ## Running GDB